-In conventional method, not all the cells that are scraped off get transferred to the slide.
-Liquid based cytology however ensures that all the representative material is transferred to the slide.
-Liquid based cytology keeps the cells well-preserved and present in a monolayer resulting in greater accuracy of results.
+In the conventional method, not all the cells that are scraped off get transferred to the slide.
+Liquid-based cytology, however, ensures that all the representative material is transferred to the slide.
+Liquid-based cytology keeps the cells well-preserved and present in a monolayer resulting in greater accuracy of results.

 These slides, being cleaner and devoid of background blood make the interpretation easy.

 Moreover, screening of normal cases with automated system markedly reduces the manual work load.

 Additional molecular and biomarker tests can be carried out with LBC and not with conventional smears.

 The only disadvantage of LBC is the high cost involved.